confluentinc/ksql/docs/concepts/time-and-windows.rst

 operations such as aggregations or joins into so-called windows.
 Windows are tracked per record key.

-Windowing operations are available in the Kafka Streams DSL.
 When working with windows, you can specify a retention period for the window.
-This retention period controls how long Kafka Streams will wait for out-of-order or late-arriving data records for a given window.
+This retention period controls how long KSQL waits for out-of-order or late-arriving records for a given window.
 If a record arrives after the retention period of a window has passed, the record is discarded and will not be processed in that window.

+We added a new configuration that we call "grace period" that determines how long we wait before we close a window.
+Retention time is still a valid parameter that defines how long we store the (potentially) closed window -- we do this to allow to access the window via Interactive Queries even if it's already closed.

 Late-arriving records are always possible in the real world and should be properly accounted for in your applications.
 It depends on the effective time semantics how late records are handled.
 In the case of processing-time, the semantics are “when the record is being processed”, which means that the notion of late records is not applicable as, by definition, no record can be late.
 Hence, late-arriving records can only be considered as such (i.e. as arriving “late”) for event-time or ingestion-time semantics.
-In both cases, Kafka Streams is able to properly handle late-arriving records.
+In both cases, KSQL is able to properly handle late-arriving records.

 .. image:: ../img/ksql-window.png